Shabz-tech/Cybersecurity_Portfolio/1. Windows-Server-2019 -AD-DHCP-IIS-FTP/README.md

 - Installing and testing IIS with ASP.NET support
 - Installing and testing an FTP Server within IIS
 - A Linux VM that acts as a router/firewall with 1x NIC for NAT (internet) and 1x NIC for internal LAN
-- DNS forwarding rules on Server passes request to the Linux VM (router).
-- Used routing tools and DNS tools such as dnsmasq to resolve DNS requests.
-- All traffic on network goes through Linux VM to access the internet.
+- Route all traffic through Linux VM and back.
+Server and Client will not be connecting to the internet directly.
 - UFW rules set to protect server from icmp floods.

 The lab is something I decided to do to expand my knowledge on real world networking.
 I had the option to use tools such as packet tracer but I love playing with real tools too much.